Current Region: Global (EN)

 What purity do I need?

-A: For purging the beer container, most companies choose a purity between 99.5%-99.99%.
+A: Most companies choose a purity between 99%-99.9% for food and beverage applications.
 Holtec will be happy to help with the logistics of setting up your own evaluation.

 How much nitrogen do I need?